wpted/Dare_API_Go/controller/README.md

 # Controllers

-Controller directory is where the request handler logic is defined.
+> Controller directory is where the request handler logic is defined.

 EndPoints
-· Get
+-Get
-    - Home("/")
+    1.Home("/")
-    - GetRandomDare("/RandomDare")
+    2.GetRandomDare("/RandomDare")
-    - GetAllDare("/Dares")
+    3.GetAllDare("/Dares")